A delicate, hardy flower, the petunia is often seen gracing hanging baskets or cascading from window boxes and other containers.

 However, more often than that, the petunia is used to symbolize a desire to spend time with another person.
 When used as imagery in a tattoo, the petunia can have soothing, peaceful connotations.

-When Should You Give Someone a Petunia?
+When Should You Give Someone Petunia Flowers?

 They are often gifted on Mother’s Day along with other springtime celebrations, like graduations.
 They are thoughtful gifts for anybody regardless of the occasion.